 Actuarial training provides actuaries with a set of outstanding skills that inform business decision-making.
 While highly respected in the business world, are these skills enough for actuaries to be regarded as influential leaders?

-The 2016 half-day Leadership Development Seminar will answer these questions and help you define the key skills of influential leaders, identify the 'gap' in your skill set, and provide you with insights on how other actuaries and professionals bridged the gaps in their career journey to become successful leaders.
+The 2016 half-day Leadership Development Seminar answered these questions and helped participants to define the key skills of influential leaders, identify the 'gap' in their own skill sets, and provided insights on how other actuaries and professionals bridged the gaps in their career journey to become successful leaders.

 GENERAL INSURANCE HALF DAY SEMINAR